 CHWs are certified through the Ohio Board of Nursing.
 Because they come from the communities they serve, they can have meaningful conversations with their neighborhood in addressing the social determinants of health.
 They are an important part of helping communities with health problems such as infant mortality, diabetes, high blood pressure, mental health, cancer and a host of other chronic diseases.
 The CHW training prepares individuals for work with a variety of organizations and health teams.
 Known as connectors, they help people to live better lives.

-Access Health Stark County has partnered with NEOMed University and two other Ohio faith-based organizations to deliver CHW training.
-Approved as a training site in July 2018, we are now planning our next training for February 2018.
+Access Health Stark County has partnered with NEOMed University and two other Ohio faith-based organizations to deliver the NEO-CHW training.
+Approved as a training site in July 2018, we are now planning our next training for March 2018.

 - Must be 18 years of age;